Markus-Zacharuk/mathutils/README.md

 # mathutils
-This contains mostly math scripts I created in python to get a better understanding of the subject
+This contains mostly math scripts I created in python to get a better understanding of the subject.